maiallam57/GameOOP/README.md

    ```sh
    npm install
    ```
-4. Open `index.html` in your web browser to start the game.
+4. Open `index.html` in your web browser.